makupi/pavlov-bot/README.md

 Copy aliases.json.default file from Examples directory to `/home/steam/pavlov-bot/aliases.json` and edit as required for your servers.
 Maps and players can be called using either UGC###/SteamID or aliases defined in this file.
 Teams are setup as arrays of SteamIDs for use with ;matchsetup command.

+Copy commands.json.default file from Examples directory to `/home/steam/pavlov-bot/commands.json` and edit as required.
+By default, command require Admin permission unless the "permission" field contains "Mod" or "Captain".
+Note that all commands will be run as the steam user.
+If you want to allow commands to call scripts requiring root permission, you will need to configure sudo to allow this.

 ## Setup your bot with discord
 Follow instructions [here](https://discordpy.readthedocs.io/en/latest/discord.html#).
 Obtain the bot token and install in config.json